Colorado State Highway 82: Entrance to Aspen

 By the 21st century, Highway 82 had grown to four lanes.
 It was easier for traffic to get to Aspen but did not resolve the congestion that developed when it got there.
 Since the 1970s various plans to alleviate the congestion had been put forth, some involving ballot initiatives decided by the voters of the city and/or county.
 In 1998 CDOT and the Federal Highway Administration (FHWA), after considering all the proposals and taking public input, released a Record of Decision.
 The preferred alternative combined highway and intersection improvements, mass transit and incremental transportation management.

 Some of the recommended improvements, such as the roundabout, replacement Maroon Creek Bridge, and improvements to the intersections along Highway 82 between the city and the airport, have been implemented.
 Right-of-way easements have been acquired for a new two-lane parkway, as authorized by voters, that would cross the Holden/Marolt property via a 400 ft cut and cover tunnel to reconnect to the existing highway at Main and Seventh streets.
 City voters also authorized light rail for that route.

 If built, the light rail would have as its western terminus a maintenance facility across Highway 82 from the airport.
 It would include a stop at Buttermilk and parallel the highway, using the old Maroon Creek Bridge, until it reached Monarch Street downtown.
 There it would turn south to its eastern terminus at Rubey Park.
 If there is not sufficient support or funding for the light rail, it could be built as bus lanes at first.

 Proposed transportation management strategies are aimed at keeping traffic into Aspen at the baseline 1993 level through 2015.
 There are three levels or strategic response: The first would be when that baseline is equaled or slightly exceeded.
-It would consist of promoting ride sharing and more extensive transit use, among other informational measures.
+It would consist of promoting carpooling and more extensive transit use, among other informational measures.
 At Level 2, when traffic reaches a few percentage points above that level, more transit service would be added, and parking rates raised slightly to fund the additional buses required to reduce headways.
 Level 3 would be implemented when traffic levels had exceeded the baseline by 5–10%, and would use more forceful measures such as steeper increases in parking fees, deliberately limiting the number of spaces available, and making some parts of downtown Aspen car-free zones.